AttorneyOnline/docs/AO Documentation/docs/authoring/Common Errors.md

  - You downloaded only the executable and the DLLs needed for it
  - The download that your non-Vanilla server gave you is fucked up.
  -
  The solution for both those scenarios?
+Download the latest *official* release of the client, or get someone from your server's Discord to give you a download that includes at *minimum* the `base\themes` folder. **Please note that you won't be able to join any servers as a character until you have downl

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyMzczMTAwOSw4ODM3NDg4NDAsMTAyOD
+eyJoaXN0b3J5IjpbNzYyNTg2NTMwLDg4Mzc0ODg0MCwxMDI4NT
-UyMTc2OV19
+IxNzY5XX0=
 -->